slash4/Model01-Firmware/README-abg.md

 keyboardio firmware layout to make multilingual typing more intuitive and fix a selection of annoyances.

-While the layers can be applied individually, it is strongly recommended that the abg-multilingual layer not be enabled without also enabling one of the abg-function-* layers, so that PgUp, PgDn and Num remain accessible.
+While the modifications can be applied individually, it is recommended that aliases-abg-orphans-* not be used without also enabling one of the abg-function-* layers, so that PgUp, PgDn and Num remain accessible.

 How to use